gabsschrodinger/class-handler/docs/BooleanType.md

 ## `@BooleanType(error?: ValidationError)`

-The `BooleanType` decorator will validate if a field is a valid boolean.
+The `BooleanType` decorator will validate if a field is a boolean.
 For example, consider you have the following `Person` class:

 ```typescript
 import { StringType, BooleanType, validateInstance } from "class-handler"